-MHPAEA generally prohibits issuers that provide mental health or substance use disorder benefits from imposing financial or treatment benefit limitations that are more restrictive than those applied to medical and surgical benefits in the same classification.9
+MHPAEA generally prohibits issuers that provide mental health or substance use disorder benefits from imposing financial or treatment benefit limitations that are more restrictive than those applied to medical and surgical benefits in the same classification.

-The final rule implementing MHPAEA became effective for plan years beginning on or after July 1, 2014.10 The final rule distinguishes between quantitative treatment limitations and nonquantitative treatment limitations for assessing parity compliance.
-A quantitative treatment limitation is expressed numerically (e.g., limitations on the frequency of treatment or the number of visits).11 An insurer may not impose a quantitative treatment limitation on mental health benefits that is more restrictive than the limitation it applies to substantially all (i.e. at least two-thirds) of medical or surgical benefits in the same classification.
-If a quantitative treatment limitation is no more restrictive than the predominant limitation of that type.
+The final rule implementing MHPAEA became effective for plan years beginning on or after July 1, 2014.
+The final rule distinguishes between quantitative treatment limitations and nonquantitative treatment limitations for assessing parity compliance.
+A quantitative treatment limitation is expressed numerically (e.g., limitations on the frequency of treatment or the number of visits).
+An insurer may not impose a quantitative treatment limitation on mental health benefits that is more restrictive than the limitation it applies to substantially all (i.e. at least two-thirds) of medical or surgical benefits in the same classification.
+If a quantitative treatment limitation applies to at least two-thirds of medical benefits in the same classification, it must be no more restrictive than the predominant limitation of that type.
 The predominant limitation is